Leah Stein Duker PhD, OTR/L

 CONCLUSIONS: This study provides further evidence for the impact of sensory processing problems on oral care, both in the home and dental office.
 Methods to best serve children with autism spectrum disorders may include strategies that alter the sensory characteristics of the dental environment as well as interventions to reduce children's sensory sensitivities.

 Peterson, E., Stein, L., & Cermak, S. A. (2013).
 Helping children with autism spectrum disorders participate in oral care.
 Sensory Integration Special Interest Section Quarterly, 36(3), 1-4.
-Link to full text
+Full text

 PURPOSE: The purpose of this study was to investigate the differences between children with autism spectrum disorders (ASD) and their typically developing peers in relation to aspects of oral care.